thiagomgd/geekosaurblog/src/posts/musicmonday/music-monday-1.md

 slug: music-monday-jun-8-2020
 tags:
 thumbnail: https://i.imgur.com/OXuy768.jpg
-title: 'Music Monday: Kero Kero Bonito [Jun 8, 2020]'
+title: 'Music Monday #1: Kero Kero Bonito'
 ---

 Today I was listening to Kero Kero Bonito's playlist on Spotify.
 So, here we have a few recommendations.
 Enjoy!